STRHunter/TRIM/Readme.txt

-Enter lower and upper indices along with the number of TRIM Vectors for training: Put zeros to skip training 0 0 0 Provide the range of indices of TRIM Vectors for the class Non-animal Enter lower and upper indices along with the number of TRIM Vectors for training: Put zeros to skip training 79 91 10 Classifier with motif length %d has been written to file Bagging_claffifier_k=6.txt
+Enter lower and upper indices along with the number of TRIM Vectors for training: Put zeros to skip training 0 0 0 Provide the range of indices of TRIM Vectors for the class Non-animal Enter lower and upper indices along with the number of TRIM Vectors for training: Put zeros to skip training 79 91 10 Classifier with motif length 7 has been written to file Bagging_claffifier_k=6.txt